-43/69/ 1 ×/ Click to select from and display live video in 4:3/16:9/ original/original ratio/self-adaptive window size.
-Click to select from and display live video we main/sub/third stream.
+٥ Click the button to enable quick setup of image/video related parameters, including Specify Display, OSD and Video/Audio parameters.
+For detailed configuration, refer to Section 6.2 Configuring Video and Audio Settings and Section 6.3 Configuring Image Settings for more information.
+Note: Click to show the setting panel.
+43/69/ ■ /×/ ■ Click ■ ▼ to select from 🖽 🖾 ■ and display live video in 4:3/16:9/ original/original ratio/self-adaptive window size.
+10/10/10 Click to select from and display live video with the main/sub/third stream.
 The main stream is with a relatively high resolution and needs more bandwidth.
-The default setting of streams type is 1 / Q Click to select between and play the live video via player Web Components or Quick Time.
+The default setting of stream type is 1 / Q Click to select between and play the live video via player Web Components or Quick Time.
 Note: The live video is played via Web Components by default, and other types of players are supported for the browser, such as MJPEG, and VLC.
-You are required to download and install the player to play the live video.
-Steps: 1.
-Click and it appears .
-Click to enable two when the icon turns into .
-2. Click the icon again to stop two-way audio.
-Note: The function is only supported by certain camera models.
+You are required to download and install the player to play the live video. \$6 / \$6 Steps: Click ♥ ▼ and it appears .
+Click to enable two-way audio when the icon turns into .
+Click the icon again to stop two-way audio.